Cost of Living by State (Updated 2024)

 Typically, smaller shops are more expensive because they have fewer opportunities to buy items in bulk.
 Plus, if they’re the only store in the area, they may not offer competitive prices, which can easily increase your grocery bill.
 You may run into food deserts in some areas, which are places that don’t have access to fresh, affordable, nutritious produce.

 Moreover, groceries themselves are becoming more expensive.
-The Consumer Price Index climbed 4.2% in April of this year, which was a significant spike.
-As a result, major manufacturers such as General Mills and Procter & Gamble raised their prices.
+The Consumer Price Index climbed .4% in April of this year, which may not seem like a lot, but you’ll feel it in your daily living expenses.
+As a result of the increase, major manufacturers will raise food prices by 2.2% and restaurant fees by 4.2%.

 Another factor influencing rising grocery costs is climate change.
 Wild weather patterns impact crops, sometimes causing substantial losses.
 Iowa, for example, saw not one but two “500-year” floods within a 15-year period — and that state raises a significant percentage of the nation’s corn.